tannisanta/tt-techcomm-project/docs/Books.md

-# List of books
+# Books

-The table below contains a list of books I have read and the information to preserve.
+On this page you can find a handpicked collection of essential TechComm books.
+If you're passionate about the art and science of technical communication, these books are a treasure trove of valuable insights, practical tips, and expert guidance.

+---